zoomio/tagify/README.md

 [![GoDoc](https://godoc.org/github.com/zoomio/tagify?status.svg)](https://godoc.org/github.com/zoomio/tagify)
 [![Mentioned in Awesome Go](https://awesome.re/mentioned-badge.svg)](https://github.com/avelino/awesome-go)

-Gets STDIN, file or HTTP address as an input and returns a list of most popular words ordered by popularity as an output.
+Tagify can recieve STDIN, file or HTTP address as an input and return a list of most popular words ordered by popularity as an output.

 More info about what is "Tagify" and the reasons behind it can be found [here](https://zoomio.org/blog/post/tags_as_a_service-5712840111423488).